Information session for potential stitchers - 18th Feb 2022

 Dancehalls, cinemas, and music, and much more

-The finished product will be displayed initially at Verdant Works in June 2023, then in other community venues in Dundee - whether it be community centres, halls, etc. There will be no admission charge - that has been an important tenet for this from day one.
+The finished product will be displayed in early 2024 at V&ADundee, then it is hoped that other community venues in Dundee may be found for future showings.
+There will be no admission charge - that has been an important tenet for this from day one.
 The Tapestry will belong to the people, it should be free for all to see and use.

 Information from the design team

 The idea is to produce 35 one metre in diameter panels.
 It will start with the introductory panel, then eight general themes with the remaining panels connected to these across the themes.